Nephilus-notes/nephilus-music/README.md

 6. Abstract environment into a service

+7. Add a wrapper for http requests that creates an insertion point for the logging/tracking

 4. 1. ~~Get general location of users (city)~~
 <!-- 4.
 2. Track time on page without navigating away -->